-Cerebral contusions are bruises on the brain, usually caused by a direct, strong blow to the head.
+Cerebral contusions are bruises of the brain, usually caused by a direct, strong blow to the head.
 Cerebral lacerations are tears in brain tissue, caused by a foreign object or pushed-in bone fragment from a skull fracture.

 Contusions and lacerations may be very small, causing only minimal damage to the brain, with few symptoms or symptoms of minor head injury.
-However, with larger injuries, or if swelling or bleeding from a small injury is severe, people may have symptoms of severe head injury (see Head Injuries: Severe Head Injury).
+However, with larger injuries, or if swelling or bleeding from a small injury is severe, people may have symptoms of severe head injury (see Severe head injury).
 For example, people often are unconscious for a short time (such as a few minutes or less) or longer.
 When awake, people often are drowsy, confused, restless, or agitated.
 They may also have vomiting, seizures, or impaired balance or coordination.
-The ability to think, control emotions, move, feel, speak, see, hear, and remember may be impaired.
+The ability to think, control emotions, move, feel, speak, see, hear, smell, and remember may be impaired.
 A more severe injury causes swelling within the brain, damaging brain tissue further.
 Herniation of the brain may result, sometimes leading to coma.

 To measure pressure in the brain, doctors may implant a pressure gauge inside the skull or insert a catheter into one of the internal spaces (ventricles) within the brain.
 If bleeding leads to herniation, the blood may need to be surgically removed to prevent compression of the brain.
 However, if removing the blood involves removing brain tissue, then brain function may eventually become impaired.